Apply these best practices to get the most out of your IaC efforts.

 3) Maintain version control

-These configuration files will be used version-controlled.
+These configuration files will be version-controlled.
 Because all configuration details are written in code, any changes to the codebase can be managed, tracked, and reconciled.

 Just like with application code, source control tools like Git, Mercurial, Subversion, or others should be used to maintain versions of your IaC codebase.
 Not only will this provide an audit trail for code changes, it will also provide the ability to collaborate, peer-review, and test IaC code before it goes live.